arielrenostro/arduino-timed-relay/README.md

 # Arduino Timed Relay

-A C++ POO Arduino project of a timer for a relay.
+A C++ POO Arduino PlatformIO project of a timer for a relay.
 It uses a relay module, an OLED 0.96 inch display for timer visualization and 4 push buttons to operate it.
 These buttons have the following behaviors:
 - Up: Increase timer in 30s (hold will increase in 1min)
 - Down: Decrease timer in 30s (hold will decrease in 1min)
 - Start: Starts the timer and opens the valve